bgoonz/docs-collection/github/codespaces/managing-codespaces-for-your-organization/managing-user-permissions-for-your-organization.md

 ---
 title: Managing user permissions for your organization
-intro: 'You can control which users in your organization can use {% data variables.product.prodname_codespaces %}.'
+intro: "You can control which users in your organization can use {% data variables.product.prodname_codespaces %}."
-permissions: 'To manage user permissions for {% data variables.product.prodname_codespaces %} for an organization, you must be an organization owner.'
+permissions: "To manage user permissions for {% data variables.product.prodname_codespaces %} for an organization, you must be an organization owner."
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Codespaces